DeepMakeStudio/DeepMake/readme.md

 # Installation

 ## Install the Deepmake Backend
+### Easy install

+#### MacOS (Apple Silicon only)
+For Mac OS we have an easy installer available.
+Simply run

+`curl -s -L https://raw.githubusercontent.com/DeepMakeStudio/DeepMake/main/install_mac.sh -o install_mac.sh && sudo sh ./install_mac.sh`

+    It should handle all the installation steps for the backend and you can continue to [Install any processing plugins you want](#Install any processing plugins you want)

+### Manual Install
 * Clone this folder somewhere you can access it.
 * Install Anaconda from [here](https://www.anaconda.com/download)
 * From the DeepMake folder,
     * Run "conda env create -f environment.yml"

-## Install any processing plugins you want.
+## Install any processing plugins you want
 * go to the DeepMake folder
 * cd to plugin
 * git clone any processing plugins that you want to download (I.E. `git clone https://github.com/DeepMakeStudio/Diffusers`)
     * Win: Run `conda env create -f plugin/{folder}/environment.yml` for each package in the plugin folder.
 (I.E. `conda env create -f plugin/Diffusers/environment.yml`)
     * Mac: Run `conda env create -f plugin/{folder}/environment_mac.yml` for each package in the plugin folder.
 (I.E. `conda env create -f plugin/Diffusers/environment_mac.yml`)

-## Install the Host plugins you desire:
+## Install the Host plugins you desire
 * Windows
     * After Effects:
         * Download the [Binaries_Win.zip](https://github.com/DeepMakeStudio/DeepMake/releases/download/0.1.1-alpha/Binaries_Win.zip) file.